|Partners||Principals||Executives in Residence|

 Matthew is a graduate of the Jerome Fisher Management & Technology program at the University of Pennsylvania, earning a B.S., Economics from Wharton and a B.A.S., Systems Engineering from the School of Engineering & Applied Science.
 He is a past fellow at the NASA Glenn Research Center and was a student private pilot.

-Michael is a regular speaker at international defence conferences covering topics such as international business development, industrial collaboration, foreign direct investment, geopolitics and security.
+Michael is a regular speaker at international defence conferences covering topics such as foreign direct investment, offsets, industrial collaboration, internationalisation of the value chain, geopolitics and security.
 He comments on defence and security issues for media outlets.

-Michael holds a BA from Hofstra University, and an MSc in international affairs with a concentration in economic development from the New School for Social Research.
+Michael received an MSc in international affairs from the New School for Social Research in New York specialising in economic development.

-Prior to CRA, Jacob worked in a commercial aircraft advanced design team at Boeing Phantom Works, performing configuration analysis and business case analysis on the Blended Wing Body aircraft.
-His work was part of a collaborative research project with MIT that formed the basis for his Master of Science thesis, entitled "Valuation Techniques for Commercial Aircraft Program Design," which addressed the problem of concurrent engineering design and financial project valuation in the context of capital investment decisions for large commercial aircraft programs.
+Prior to consulting, Jacob worked in a commercial aircraft design team at Boeing Phantom Works, performing configuration and business case analysis on the Blended Wing Body concept.
+His work was part of a collaborative research project with MIT forming the basis for his Master of Science thesis, entitled "Valuation Techniques for Commercial Aircraft Program Design," which addressed the problem of concurrent engineering design and capital investment decision-making.

-Jacob's other industry experience includes conceptual design trade studies on launch vehicles and launch trajectory algorithm development at Boeing Space & Communications; guidance and navigation system development for space vehicles at Lockheed Martin Astronautics; and industry research for the Lean Aerospace Initiative at the Massachusetts Institute of Technology.
+Jacob's other industry experience includes design trade studies on launch vehicles and launch trajectory algorithm development at Boeing Space & Communications; guidance and navigation system development at Lockheed Martin Astronautics; and industry research for the MIT Lean Aerospace Initiative.

 Ryan Peoples, Principal, joined Renaissance Strategic Advisors in 2011 and supports clients' strategic development, merger and acquisition, and market assessment initiatives.
 His experience in the aerospace and defense industry has spanned business consulting and engineering roles.